 Field Director, U.S. Campaigns

-Nancy Pyne has been a driving force behind Oceana’s grassroots organizing work since 2013, and currently directs the field department.
+Nancy is the Field Director for U.S. Campaigns and has been a driving force in Oceana’s grassroots organizing work since 2013.

-The field team builds on-the-ground support for Oceana’s U.S. campaigns to fight plastic pollution, stop offshore drilling, defend cornerstone marine conservation laws, promote responsible fishing practices, ban the sale of shark fins in the United States and protect the North Atlantic right whale from extinction.
-Field representatives in East and West Coast states lead coalitions of volunteers, activists, conservation partners, business leaders and fishing interests to advocate for policy change at the local, state and national level.
+The Field Team builds on-the-ground support in coastal states for Oceana’s U.S. campaigns to reduce plastic pollution, prevent the expansion of offshore drilling and seismic airgun blasting, put an end to the shark fin trade in the US, protect the North Atlantic right whale, promote responsible fishing practices, and defend core environmental laws like the Magnuson-Stevens Act.
+Field representatives build and lead coalitions of volunteers, activists, conservation partners, business leaders and fishing interests to pass policies at the local, state and national level.

 Location: United States